Since 1903, in Palacios, Texas

-On our road trip, we had already enjoyed a kitschy teepee overnight and a somewhat haunted hotel experience.
+On our 3-day road trip, we had already enjoyed a kitschy teepee overnight and a somewhat haunted hotel experience.
 Our final night at The Luther, felt like coming home!

 Our Host, Jack

 During our phone conversations, I had detected a hint of a southern drawl in his welcoming voice.
 We had discussed room options as well as some possible storms.
 But once Jack mentioned the great porch with rocking chairs, I didn't worry about weather.
 I love sitting on a porch when it's raining.

-Jack welcomed us inside and I was delighted right away to see the old phone booth near the front desk.
-I don't believe that's the phone Jack used when we spoke earlier, but that phonebooth was much more than a decoration.
+Jack welcomed us inside and I was delighted right away, to see the old phone booth near the front desk. ( I love old phones!)
+I don't believe that's the phone Jack used when we spoke earlier, but the old metal booth was much more than a decoration.

 But, there was a breeze blowing through the front door screens and right out the screen doors in back.

 July in Texas

 It was surprisingly pleasant for a July day in Texas.
 There was something welcoming about NOT being blasted with chilled air, while we checked in at the desk.

 I hate having to wear a sweater every time I enter a Texas hotel, theatre or restaurant, in the summer.
 But, I was still glad to know the guest rooms were air-conditioned.
 No worries about sleeping.

 Feeling at Home

 Entering the lobby felt more like entering someone's home, than a hotel.
 There was a piano beneath the stairs and photos lining the wall going up the staircase.